CodeFromAnywhere/typerepo/modules/recursive-util/README.md

 `nestedObject` should extend the `NestedObject`.

 The reduce is a bit vague, I need to  test this function further to make sure it does exactly what I want.

+## 📄 mapChildObjectRecursive (exported const)

+maps a ChildObject and all it's children, recursively

 # Internal